isabeldepapel/color-fogg/README.md

 # Color Explorer

+This is a basic web app that uses the [Harvard Art Museums API](https://github.com/harvardartmuseums/api-docs) to get art images by color.
+Pick a color and it will retrieve (up to) 10 images, randomly sorted, that contain that color.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and has a Flask backend.

 ## Available Scripts